 VSAC’s Vermont Advantage Loan and Vermont Choice Loan programs are available as Private Loan options for GCC students who are Vermont state residents.
 These loan products offer highly competitive fixed interest rates and multiple repayment options.
 Online applications that guide students and cosigners step-by-step through the loan process are available using the links provided above.

-Parents of dependant students are eligible to borrow from the PLUS Loan Program.
+Parents of dependent students are eligible to borrow from the PLUS Loan Program.
 Applicants must not have an adverse credit history.
-GCC requires that the Parent also complete the Direct Parent Plus Loan Form available on this website or by calling the office at 775-1109.
+GCC requires that the Parent also complete the Direct Parent PLUS Loan Form available on this website or by calling the office at 775-1109.

 The school will first apply the PLUS Loan finds to the student’s account to pay for tuition, fees and books.
 If any loan refunds remain, they will be sent to the parent borrower, unless the parent authorizes the school to release the funds to the student.
 Any remaining loan funds are to be used for education expenses.
 PLUS loans are also prorated against attendance and withdrawal.

 More important loan information is available in our Student Financial Aid Handbook.

 Please note: Students must be enrolled at least 6 credit hours to remain eligible to receive loan funds.
 If you drop below 6 credit hours, your loan automatically will be cancelled.
 You must begin loan repayment with the Department of Education if you drop below 6 credit hours.